-A strong presence in relevant social media channels has to be built in order to engage with the users.
+A strong presence in relevant social media channels has to be built to engage with the users.
 Apart from the website, the business will provide information through social media also.
 It also has to listen to what the users are saying, receive feedback, and offer solutions to users’ problems.
-Social Media is also a great way of understanding their needs and expectations of from the business.
+Social Media is also a great way of understanding their needs and expectations from the business.

 Read more about our Social Media Marketing Service.

 The business needs to keep in touch with customers by sending emails to them.
 Not only is this a great way of building engagement with prospective customers, but it also is a highly effective tool for customer retention.
-Inbound however, depends on permission-based emails which users have consented to receive.
-Unlike in outbound marketing, Mass Mailers are never sent out to any customers in inbound.
+Inbound, however, depends on permission-based emails which users have consented to receive.
+Unlike outbound marketing, Mass Mailers are never sent out to any customers in inbound.

 All these tools are combined to form an effective inbound marketing strategy that completely changes the way the business markets its products.
 Inbound can also result in significant cost savings when done correctly.
 However, the results from the inbound marketing strategy will take some time to show up.
-Businesses have to consistently do it over a period of time before reaping the benefits.
+Businesses have to consistently do it over a while before reaping the benefits.
 However, once the transition is complete, the benefits keep flowing in.